snowfoxsh/aplang/README.md

 ### Licence
 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) which is [recommended](https://creativecommons.org/about/program-areas/software/) by Creative Commons.
+### Agreement
+By contributing to the project you agree to `AGREEMENT.md`.
+This is to help prevent exploitation.
 ### Disclaimer
 This project, ApLang, is an independent initiative and is not affiliated, associated, or endorsed by the College Board in any way.
 The College Board is a registered trademark, and all references to it are for descriptive purposes only.
 The creators, maintainers, and contributors of ApLang have no official relationship with the College Board, and this project is not intended to infringe upon any trademarks or proprietary rights.